Previous Page Next Page

 • The reporter’s address or phone number.

-If the reporter does not have the report ID, the intake specialist asks for:
+If the requester does not have the report ID, the intake specialist requests all of the following:

 • The reporter’s first and last name.